ShiroYaksha90/Portfolio-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/ShiroYaksha90/Mobile-first/blob/main/LICENSE.md) licensed.
+This project is [MIT](https://github.com/ShiroYaksha90/ShiroYaksha90.github.io/blob/development/LICENSE.md) licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>